dereuromark/cakephp-tinyauth/README.md

 A CakePHP 3.x plugin to handle authentication and user authorization the easy way.

+## Features
+### Authentication
+What are public actions, which ones need login?

+### Authorization
+Once you are logged in, what actions can you see with your role(s)?

+- Single-role: 1 user has 1 role (users and roles table for example)
+- Multi-role: 1 user can have 1...n roles (users, roles and a "roles_users" pivat table for example)

+### Useful helpers
+AuthUser Component and Helper for stateful and stateless "auth data" access.

 ## What's the idea?
 Default CakePHP authentication and authorization depends on code changes in at least each controller, maybe more classes.
 This plugin hooks in with a single line of change and manages all that using config files and there is no need to touch all those controllers, including plugin controllers.